Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Results

-The phonon sideband in the luminescence spectrum is determined within the Huang–Rhys (HR) theory~\cite{huang1950theory,Kubo_1955, de_Jong_2015, alkauskas2014first, jin2021photoluminescence, lax1952franck, PhysRevB.88.165202} (see the original theory in Ref.~[58] and our implementation in Ref.~\citenum{Gali_2016} that is based on Ref.~\citenum{alkauskas2014first}).
+The phonon sideband in the luminescence spectrum is determined within the Huang--Rhys (HR) theory~\cite{huang1950theory,Kubo_1955, de_Jong_2015, alkauskas2014first, jin2021photoluminescence, lax1952franck, PhysRevB.88.165202} (see the original theory in Ref.~\citenum{huang1950theory} and our implementation in Ref.~\citenum{thiering2017ab} that is based on Ref.~\citenum{alkauskas2014first}).
 We calculated the PL spectra of V$_\text{B}^{-}$ in rBN at 4~K and 300~K (Fig.~\ref{fig:PL}a).
 The defect shows strong room-temperature PL centered at $\lambda\approx734$~nm (1.69~eV).
-The computed HR factor is $S^{\mathrm{tot}}=3.46$ which results in a relatively broad PL spectrum but the coherent zero-phonon-line (ZPL) peaks becomes visible at low temperatures.
-We note that the sideband originates predominantly from the Jahn--Teller (JT)-active modes transforming according to the \(E\) representation of the \(C_{3v}\) group, as indicated by the decomposition of the total Huang--Rhys factor \(S^{\mathrm{tot}}\) into \(E\) (JT-active) and \(A_1\) (totally symmetric) contributions, with \(S_{A_1}=0.52\) and \(S_E=3.12\), respectively (see Supplementary Figure~1 in Supplementary Note~1 for details).
+The computed HR factor is $S^{\mathrm{tot}}=3.64$, which results in a relatively broad PL spectrum, but the coherent ZPL peak becomes visible at low temperatures.
+We note that the sideband originates predominantly from the JT-active modes transforming according to the \(E\) representation of the \(C_{3v}\) group, as indicated by the decomposition of the total HR factor \(S^{\mathrm{tot}}=\sum_i S_i\) into \(E\) (JT-active) and \(A_1\) (totally symmetric) contributions, with \(S^{\mathrm{tot}}_{A_1}=0.52\) and \(S^{\mathrm{tot}}_{E}=3.12\), respectively (see Supplementary Figure~1 in Supplementary Note~1 for details).
+The resulting Debye--Waller factor, $f_\text{DW}=e^{-S^{\mathrm{tot}}}=2.6\%$, is about six times larger than the $0.4\%$ reported for V$_\text{B}^{-}$ in hBN~\cite{benedek2026extended}, for which the ZPL has never been unambiguously resolved.
 The computed PL spectrum agrees well with an observed one at room temperature~\cite{gale2025quantum} that was associated with V$_\text{B}^{-}$ in rBN.